One, Big, Beautiful Bill: Impact on Philanthropy

 - Current law: Nonprofits with executives earning over $1 million are subject to a 21% excise tax on the amount over $1 million of the top five earners.

-- What’s in the House-passed bill: Nonprofits will be subject to a 21% excise tax on the salaries of all current and former employees earning over $1 million.
+- What’s in the House-passed bill: Section 112020 also applies the excise tax to the salaries of all current and former employees earning over $1 million.

 - A previous version of the bill would have included related persons or governmental entities.
 This was stricken from the final bill.

-- Estimated cost: JCT estimates this will generate $3.84 billion over 10 years.
+- Estimated cost: JCT estimates the House provision would generate $3.84 billion over 10 years.

 - Impact on philanthropy: We are working with our members and legal experts to better understand the impact.